SE-UUlm/snowballr-mock-backend/README.md

 npm run start
 ```

-If connecting from a gRPC Web client, the `GRPC_WEB_PORT` endpoint must be
+If connecting from a gRPC web client, the `GRPC_WEB_PORT` endpoint must be
 targeted.
 If using a native client like `grpcui` or `grpcurl`, conecting to
 `GRPC_PORT` is required.